dreadfulgate/ce_stories/README.md

 # ce_stories

 Short info: These are two add-ons for the WordPress plugin Comic Easel.
 I've written them mostly for myself but they may be of interest to other people who have long form comics.
 There's no particular reason why I kept them separate except I needed them like this for my site layout.
 I may combine them later.
 See them in action at the.dreadfulgate.de.
+(Look for the longer stories.
+I've set both widgets to not show when there's nothing to show and I haven't written summaries for all of my 500+ comic pages yet.)

 I'm currently working on some additional functions.
 Once I'm happy with those, I'm going to submit them to WordPress.
 There are plans to add the functions to a future version of Comic Easel itself, too.